vinceskahan/junk/README.md

 ### (6) test that the passwordless keypair works without needing to specify the key name

+This test verifies step (5) above was done correctly.
+We ssh into the remote host.

 A successful test does not prompt for a password.

 ```